ctn-waterloo/website/ctn_waterloo/content/courses/syde-750/syde-556-course-outline.md

 ## Grading

-The course requires four assignments (60%) and a final project (40%).
+The course requires five assignments from all students (100% for 556, 80% for 750) and a final project (20%) from students taking 750.
 Assignments are due electronically by  _Midnight_ of the due date.
 Late assignments lose 1 mark per day and may be at most seven days late.
 Assignments are to be done individually (everyone writes their own code and answers questions themselves).

 ## Learning Objectives